-Bill Lucas explains how to develop a 'growth mindset' in your child, Bill Lucas from Victoria University.
+You can develop 'growth mindset' in your child by giving the right kind of feedback, writes Bill Lucas from Victoria University.

 How do you react when you hear expressions like ‘well done’, ‘another A grade’, ‘aren’t you clever’ and ‘great work’?

 Maybe you use them yourself with your children in the belief that it will encourage them to work hard and do well.

 It turns out that praise like this is not helpful and can actually damage children.
 Stanford University researcher Carol Dweck has shown that generalised praise of this kind can all too easily create learners who have what she calls a ‘fixed mindset’.